-Since FECHAC did not have the capacity to get to the root of the problems in an autonomous way, its members decided to gather all the stakeholders: business, government institutions and civil society organizations, around a roundtable.
-They were invited to coordinate their efforts around the issues they cared about.
-Thelma Manzano, manager of these programs, explains, "FECHAC'S attribute is its great summoning capacity.
+Since FECHAC did not have the capacity to get to the root of the problems in an autonomous way, its members decided to gather all the stakeholders: business, government institutions and civil society organizations, for a roundtable process.
+They were invited to coordinate their efforts around the issues they cared about most.
+Thelma Manzano, manager of these programs, explains, "FECHAC'S attribute is its great convening capacity.
 Partly because of its leader but also because of the confidence and recognition FECHAC as an organization has achieved...we can tell that in this process there was a combination of leadership."

-Two "Triple I" (Interinstitutional, Intersectorial and Integral) programs were created.
+Two "Triple I" (Interinstitutional, Intersectoral and Integral) programs were created.
 PRODIA responded to the problems plaguing the indigenous people and PIAI responded to the problems of senior citizens.
 Together, they have both promoted dialogue between institutions that usually find themselves in conflict.
 Sometimes dealing as PIAI or PRODIA can be a way to deal with governmental institutions that otherwise would show a negative attitude.
 Joint efforts have also been possible over the years.
-One of the program's participants, Dra.
-Patricia Berlanga, appreciates the great impact that FECHAC was having by enabling this type of dialogue.
+One of the program's participants, Dr. Patricia Berlanga, cited the great impact that FECHAC was having by enabling this type of dialogue.

-Programs such as ECCA, a school for parents, were created to complement private and public schools in order to reach marginalized groups.
+Programs such as ECCA, a school for parents, were established to complement private and public schools in order to reach marginalized populations.
 FECHAC also began to coordinate the Development Program for Civil Society Organizations and the Micro-credit Entrepreneurial Groups.
 These programs are based on joint ventures and alliances made with other national and international institutions.